Layr-Labs/eigenda-operator-setup/holesky/README.md

 Dispersal Setup:

-In order to limit traffic from the EigenLabs hosted Disperser, please restrict your node's ingress traffic to be allowed by the the list provided below and port number set as `NODE_DISPERSAL_PORT` in the [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/a069ad58a33222e12130e9989d743215a9293549/holesky/.env.example#L13) in the below setup.
+In order to limit traffic from the EigenLabs hosted Disperser, please restrict your node's ingress traffic to be allowed by the list provided below and port number set as `NODE_DISPERSAL_PORT` in the [.env](https://github.com/Layr-Labs/eigenda-operator-setup/blob/a069ad58a33222e12130e9989d743215a9293549/holesky/.env.example#L13) in the below setup.

 - `54.144.24.178/32`
 - `34.232.117.230/32`